kmlv/IntermMicroecon_UCSC/_posts/2020-05-09-Consumer-Choice.markdown

 Suppose that a first bundle contains 16 slices of pizza and 1 burrito, so that u(16,1)=2.
 If a second bundle has 3 slices of pizzas and 3 burritos, then $$u(3,3)=3$$.
 It follows that this consumer prefers the second over the first combination of goods (i.e., he likes to have 3 slices of pizzas and 3 burritos more than having 16 slices of pizza and 1 burrito). ■

-[^1]:  To do so, we also require the preferences to be continuous.
-Roughly speaking, “preferences are continuous” if  whenever an alternative A is preferred to an alternative B, any option A’ that is sufficiently similar to option A is also preferred to option B.

 Though there are many types of utility functions, in this course we will mainly focus on three of them: Cobb-Douglas, Perfect Complements (i.e., Leontieff), and Perfect Substitutes (i.e., linear).
 We will sometimes also use the CES utility function.
 (CES stands for constant elasticity of substitution.
 We will clarify this term later.)
 The specific mathematical (functional) form of each of these utilities is given in the next table.